 Who is Sing to Say for?

-Early communicators ranging from non-verbal to those who have more advanced communication and language skills.
+Early communicators ranging from non-verbal to those who have more advanced language skills.
 Often these are young children, but Sing to Say is designed for those who need it.

 At what age can a child start to use this app?

-As early as 2 years of age.
-Autism can be generally diagnosed before 2 years of age, and younger if nonverbal.
+As early as 2 years of age and younger if nonverbal.
 Note that language development in children occurs between the ages of 0 and 7 making early intervention important.